sea-bass/turtlebot3_behavior_demos/README.md

 ---

 ## Behavior Demo
-In this example, the robot uses [behavior trees](https://arxiv.org/abs/1709.00084) to randomly navigate around known locations to find a block of a specific color (red, green, or blue).
+In this example, the robot uses [behavior trees](https://arxiv.org/abs/1709.00084) to randomly navigate around known locations and find a block of a specified color (red, green, or blue).
 Object detection is done using simple thresholding in the [HSV color space](https://en.wikipedia.org/wiki/HSL_and_HSV) with calibrated values.

 To start the demo, run the following commands in two separate Terminals.
 Of course, you can change the `TARGET_COLOR` argument.